SaganAmery/mood-to-emoji/README.md

 ## How to run it

-Click the green **Code** button and select **Download ZIP** Unzip the folder
-Open a terminal and navigate to the unzipped folder Run the script using
+Click the green **Code** button and select **Download ZIP**, unzip the folder, open a terminal and navigate to the unzipped folder, run the script using,

 ## Example
 ```